khazaei/vision-hist/README.md

 ### Small Filters

-The receptive field of the CNN was reduced by employing smaller convolutional filters.
+The receptive field of the CNN was reduced by using smaller convolutional filters.
 Most of the filters in the network are 3x3.
-The intuition behind smaller filters in a deeper network was that the pace at which the feature dimensionality was reduced was done at a slower pace.
-This allowed for the network to learn a rich set of features for the image classification task.
-The smaller filters lend to smaller number of parameters compared to larger convolutional filters.
+The rationale for employing smaller filters in a deeper network is that it reduces the feature dimensionality at a slower rate.
+This allows the network to learn a richer set of features for the image classification task.
+Additionally, smaller filters result in a reduced number of parameters compared to larger convolutional filters.

 ### Ensemble Methods

-Ensemble methods are machine learning techniques that combine multiple base models to improve predictive performance.
-The underlying idea is that by combining the predictions of multiple models, you can often achieve better results than any individual model alone.
-In the paper the authors combine the results of multiple trained networks with different configurations (different number of layers) to get better generalization on test data.
+Ensemble methods are machine learning techniques that improve predictive performance by combining multiple base models.
+The underlying idea is that the combined predictions of multiple models often yield better results than any single model alone.
+In the paper, the authors enhance generalization on test data by integrating the outcomes of several trained networks with various configurations, such as differing numbers of layers.

 ### Implementation and Results